c2-house/fastapi-mctools/README.md

 ## Lifespan

 - Lifespan is the class that can be used to manage the startup and shutdown of the app
-- just make lifespan simple by using class
+- Just make lifespan simple by using class

 ```python
 from fastapi_mctools.lifespan import Lifespan